 Notes:

-• All prepaid plans include unlimited calls and texts to Italian numbers.
+• Also, some prepaid plans comprise unlimited calls and messages to Italian numbers.

 5. Italy eSIM – Alternative to Physical SIM Cards

-In addition to physical SIM cards, some providers offer eSIMs for Italy.
+Some providers issue eSIMs in addition to physical SIM cards in Italy.
 An eSIM is a digital SIM profile that gets installed directly on your phone.

 The advantages of using an Italy eSIM include: